-Unrestricted, designated reserves are that portion of unrestricted reserves that meet specific purposes set aside by the Board and City Council.
+Unrestricted, dDesignated reserves are that portion of unrestricted reserves that meet specific purposes set aside by the Board and City Council.
 Designated reserves may be held for specific capital and operating purposes.
 Current unrestricted, designated reserves are as follows:

 - Customer Deposits (electric and water funds) Monies held on behalf of RPU's customers as required to be utilized if a customer fails to pay their utility bill.
 The amount held equals amounts collected from electric and water customers based on Board and Council adopted Electric and Water Rules. - Additional Decommissioning Liability Reserve (electric fund only) Established to accumulate funds for the uncertainty of costs associated with the SONGS Decommissioning activities.
 These funds are in addition to RPU's funded trust held by the trustee (restricted reserve).
 The decommissioning funds held in the restricted reserve represent RPU's proportionate share of the independent Decommissioning Cost Estimate ("DCE").
-If the DCE is increased, RPU will need to fund additional monies for decommissioning.
+If the DCE is increased, RPU will need to fund additional monies to the trust for decommissioning.
+On June 8, 2020 and June 16, 2020, the Board of Public Utilities and City Council, respectively, approved the increase in annual funding to the SONGS Additional Decommissioning Liability Reserve from \$1.6M to \$2.0M annually beginning in fiscal year 2020/21, due to an anticipated increase in the SONGS DCE.
 Annual funding of the designated reserve is currently \$1.6M which equaled the amount contributed annually to meet RPU's proportionate share of the restricted decommissioning trust.
 This amount can be evaluated and adjusted as needed. - Electric Reliability Reserve (electric fund only) Established to accumulate amounts received from retail customers through the Reliability Charge for the purpose of funding debt service and capital costs for transmission and internal generation projects.
 Funding for this reserve will inherently fluctuate based on revenue received from customers, offset by approved debt service payments and capital costs on transmission and internal generation projects. - Mission Square Improvement Reserve (electric fund only) Established to accumulate funds for major improvements to the Mission Square facility.
 This reserve is funded by an annual contribution equal to 2% of the building value up to a maximum reserve equal to 25% of the building value. - Capital Repair/Replacement Reserve (electric and water funds) Established to accumulate amounts for repairs and replacement of facilities, vehicles, and technology outside of the Capital Improvement Program.
-Examples would be roof replacement, vehicle replacement, desktop technology replacement, etc. Funding for this reserve will be built over a three year period based on a historical 10-year averages of replacement costs. - Recycled Water Reserve (water fund only) Established to set aside funds for a recycled water program.
+Examples would be roof replacement, vehicle replacement, desktop technology replacement, etc. Funding for this reserve will be accumulated built over a three year period based on a historical 10-year averages of replacement costs. - Recycled Water Reserve (water fund only) Established to set aside funds for a recycled water program.
 Funding was from a legal settlement from the City. - Property Reserve (electric and water funds) Established to accumulate all proceeds from surplus property sales to be used in the future for the purchase of property needed for operations, or for other long-term capital assets/projects.
 Funding is from proceeds from the sale of surplus property. - Dark Fiber Reserve (electric fund only) Established to accumulate proceeds from fiber leasing activity and account for expenditures of the dark fiber program.